RD-Tarun/RD-Tarun/README.md

 My work primarily revolves around reverse engineering malware, detection rule development, and low-level Windows research.

-I'm a invited speaker at reputed cybersecurity conferences and community events including OWASP, DEFCON Coimbatore, and bi0s Bengaluru.
+I'm a invited speaker at reputed cybersecurity conferences like those of OWASP, DEFCON, Null and bi0s.

 I've also featured in multiple news articles for breakthroughs in research contributions and technical work.